susilsharma/United-States/README.md

 Bangladesh Opposite Party & Police Department stuck me, not moving abroad, Control everything, Counting my foot every second, Tracking, recording and listen voice 2 Simcard illegally & Secretly.
 And running government Minister, MP, Secretary Sir response them, Not me.
 It's corruption society.

 Before tell you - I saw a 1 beautyful girl in U.S. Embassy staff family on the road side suddenly oneday like 12:00 pm.
 She is like age 18 or 20 year.
 And I want to married her if her parent except me. look Bangladesh billions of girl want marry me.
 I don`t.
+First of all - need help.
+So alone, lost father.

 Have a nice night.